olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 ##Add new organization to network after smart-contracts were upgraded

 The starting organization script by default set the version of chaincodes to 1.0.
-If the whole network was already upgraded to another version new organization should be upgraded to the the corrsponded version either.
+If the whole network was already upgraded to another version new organization should be upgraded to the the corresponded version either.

 So after starting the organization node, and joining organization-partners the same blockchain-upgrade procedure need to be executed.

-(To be tested) Another way is to start the ./org-start-node.sh script with the parameter of new chaincode version, e.g:
-    `./org-start-node.sh 2.0`